Has anyone ever asked you what it meant to make this world a better place than the way you found it?

 Acknowledging anything takes awareness, right?
 I try to open my mind as to what is happening inside and outside of my head.
 For example, when shopping for a new outfit, I think about my usual go-to tastes.
 I am aware I select basically the same styles and colors.
 What if I chose a different color for a change?
 How would that impact the world?
 Perhaps it would open up a whole new perspective of how colors really affect me and those around me.
 Boom.
 A brand new awareness of acknowledging the norm versus change has just been born.

-It’s okay to start with what is familiar in your world.
+It’s okay to start and get involved with what is familiar in your world.
 Wouldn’t you like to see what could happen if you took one thing and designed it to support another idea or purpose?

 Respecting perspectives, whether considered right, wrong, or indifferent, is 100% necessary.
 Since I am not perfect or educated in every single area of life, I must agree to respect, acknowledge, and accept that I have so much more to learn about myself and others.
 How can I expect to change the world without respecting what I have to work with from myself or others?